Now, the Pentagon, the Pentagon is denying that they ignored the warnings of Abel Danger.

 This is nothing more than a guy making a joke that we all make.

-Oh, yeah, this great.
+Oh, yeah, this is great.

-The next thing we need more lawyers.
+The next thing we need, more lawyers.

 Oh, yeah, that'll fix the country great.

-They are convinced he's a neanderthal.
+They are convinced he's a Neanderthal.

-They are convinced that he he probably thinks that women ought not even be able to show their face in public.
+They are convinced that he probably thinks that women ought not even be able to show their face in public.

 That's how conservative he is.

-And remember where he grew up.
+And remember where he grew up?

 Oh, yes, we learned yesterday he grew up in an all-white neighborhood with no blacks and no Jews.